ahmtguler/dex-example/readme.md

 ### Smart Contracts

 -   **Liquidity Pool & AMM:** Developed a custom pool for TVER and THB with price discovery using the constant product formula (x \* y = k).
--   **Swap Fees:** Implemented fee logic directing a portion to liquidity providers.
+-   **Swap Fees:** Implemented fee logic directing a portion to liquidity providers and another of it to a governed fee contract.
 -   **Governance:** Introduced a governance token and a governor contract overseeing a Fee Manager contract responsible for fee collection and distribution.
 -   **Transparency Over Optimization:** Designed the fee collection mechanism to be clear and transparent, intentionally not fully gas-optimized to illustrate fee distribution mechanics.
 -   **Libraries Used:** Leveraged OpenZeppelin’s well-audited contracts for reliability and security.

 ### Frontend

--   **Framework:** Built with Next.js and ShadCN UI library for a responsive and modern interface.
+-   **Framework:** Built with Next.js and shadcn UI library for a responsive and modern interface.
 -   **Wallet Connection:** Integrated RainbowKit for seamless MetaMask wallet connections, offering a better user experience compared to heavier alternatives like Web3Modal.
 -   **Trade & Liquidity Interface:** Developed a basic yet functional UI for adding/removing liquidity and trading between tokens.
 -   **Mint Functionality:** Enabled users to mint TVER and THB for testing purposes.